Azure/iot-hub-device-update/docs/agent-reference/how-to-implement-custom-update-handler.md

 > See [workflow_utils.h](../../src/utils/workflow_utils/inc/aduc/workflow_utils.h) for full list of the helper functions.

-## Implementing A 'Component-Aware' Content Handler
+## Implementing A 'Component-Aware' Step Handler

-Usually, a content handler is designed to install an update content on a Host Device.
-An example of this is the [APT Update Content Handler](../../src/extensions/step_handlers/apt_handler/README.md) provided in this project, which installs one or more Debian packages on the host device.
+Usually, a step handler is designed to install an update content on a Host Device.
+An example of this is the [APT Update Handler](../../src/extensions/step_handlers/apt_handler/README.md) provided in this project, which installs one or more Debian packages on the host device.

 In some case, a Device Builder may want to install an update content on one or more component(s) that connected to the Host Device instead.